orefalo/sveltekit-superform-formsnap-example/README.md

 ## How it works

-- The same Zod schema is used on both client and server
+- The same Valibot schema is used on both client and server
-- `validators: zodClient(userSchema)` enables in-browser validation with no server round-trip
+- `validators: valibotClient(userSchema)` enables in-browser validation with no server round-trip
 - `validationMethod: 'oninput'` validates as the user types
 - The server always re-validates on submit as a security boundary